hulloitskai/glip/README.md

 For an example of an application that uses `glip`, check out `glipboard` (located at `/cmd/glipboard/`).

-`glipboard` was developed as an example of how `glip` can be used, as well as to be a universal clipboard interface that external programs can call in order to write to a system clipboard, if the underlying platform-specific command is available.
+`glipboard` was developed to both showcase how `glip` can be used in a real application, as well as to be a universal clipboard interface that external programs can call in order to write to a system clipboard, if the underlying commands are available.

 [godoc]: https://godoc.org/github.com/steven-xie/glip
 [godoc-img]: https://godoc.org/github.com/steven-xie/glip?status.svg